About VisualArtsDNA

 Instances and Knowledge Graph

 Every artwork displayed on the site is represented internally as an RDF instance.
-Together, these instances form a small but growing knowledge graph of creative works.
+Together, these instances form a growing knowledge graph of creative works.
+This graph enables:

 Ongoing Development

 VisualArtsDNA is an evolving project.
 The ontology continues to expand as new artworks, concepts, and relationships are added.
-Future development will refine vocabularies, increase interoperability with other art-information systems, and continue improving the visitor experience by balancing visual presentation with structured knowledge.
+Planned development includes: